Cantal — A Territory That Reveals Itself

 Walking as a Form of Presence

-Walking becomes the simplest way in.
-Not as an activity, but as a natural gesture.
-Following a ridge, descending into a valley, crossing a plateau without haste — movements that do not necessarily lead to a destination, but allow the territory to reveal itself, little by little.
+Walking becomes the simplest way of entering.
+Not as an activity, but as an almost ancestral gesture.
+Following a ridge along the horizon, descending into a valley, crossing a plateau without haste — movements that do not necessarily lead to a destination, but allow the territory to reveal itself, gradually.

 Photo by Niko WTFIRL in the Unsplash